Part of castle school education trust

 At Marlwood School we have an important role to play in identifying concerns our students may have and helping to promote their health and wellbeing in and out of school.
 All staff at Marlwood School are in a good position to do this early and each has a responsibility and a duty of care for keeping student’s safe and protecting them from harm.
 At Marlwood School we do this by:

-2: Having a Core Safeguarding Team
+2: Having a Safeguarding Team

 Designated Safeguarding Lead

-Mrs A Bow
+Mrs Amelia Bow

 Deputy Safeguarding Lead